Bachelor of Arts (BA)

 Course description

-A key feature of the course is that you can put our theory into your practice and gain invaluable hands-on experience through placement in the second and third year.
-This is facilitated by project-based and collaborative learning with Manchester based public and third-sector partners such as; museums and heritage institutions, civic organisations, community groups and charities, schools, colleges and universities, and other stakeholders with a cultural and educational mission.
+A key feature of the programme is that students can put theory into practice through integrated training, fieldtrips, and work placements.
+These activities are facilitated through project-based and collaborative learning with public and third-sector partners such as museums and heritage institutions, creative venues, civic organisations and educational charities, schools and universities, digital creators, and other stakeholders with a cultural and educational mission.

 The programme will support you to:

-• Obtain knowledge on inclusivity, sustainable leadership, and the purposeful curatorship of knowledge/information in increasingly diverse, complex, and often conflictual socio-cultural spaces
+• Obtain knowledge on inclusivity, sustainable leadership, and the purposeful curatorship of knowledge/information in increasingly diverse and complex socio-cultural spaces.

 • Benefit from practical experience in collaborative work and cultural co-production for the purposes of civic and democratic inquiry and practical problem solving in local, national, and global contexts.